awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 val data = session.createDataFrame(rows)
 ```

-We ask deequ to compute constraint suggestions for us on the data.
-It will profile the data and than apply a set of rules specified in `addConstraintRules()` to suggest constraints
+Now, we ask deequ to compute constraint suggestions for us on the data.
+It will profile the data and than apply the set of rules specified in `addConstraintRules()` to suggest constraints.
 ```scala
 val suggestionResult = ConstraintSuggestionRunner() .onData(data)